Ruins of St. Paul's & Monte Fort

 In 1965, a single-storey barrack in South European style was transformed into the Macau Meteorological Bureau.
 To its right hangs an ancient bell made by an expert in casting cannons.
 In 1998, the Macau Museum was established here, detailing the development and the customs of Macau.

-The landscape surrounding the fort is quite charming.
+The landscape surrounding Monte Fort is quite charming.
 Standing on the platform, visitors have an excellent view across Macau, making the Monte Fort a very popular attraction for both tourists and natives alike.

 How to get to Monte Fort

 Take bus 8A, 17, 18A, 18B, 18, 19, or 26 to Hospital Kiang Wu.